1. Practice Experience Program Entry Policy

 The aim of this policy is to describe the process by which an applicant may be accepted into the PEP, and outlines eligibility requirements, assessment of core skills, and the development of individual program requirements.

-This policy applies to all prospective applicants seeking to enter the Practice Experience Program.
+This policy applies to all prospective applicants seeking to start the Practice Experience Program in 2019.